MRtrix3/mrtrix3/docs/reference/commands/dirflip.rst

 -  **-permutations num** number of permutations to try (default: 100000000)

+-  **-preserve num** preserve the sign of some number of directions at the start of the set

 -  **-cartesian** Output the directions in Cartesian coordinates [x y z] instead of [az el].

 Standard options